premAI-io/Ayup/README.md

 $ ay login /ip4/192.168.0.1/tcp/50051/p2p/1...
 ```

-If you need to get the clients peer ID to pre-authorize it then just run login with a nonsense
+If you need to get the client's peer ID to pre-authorize it then just run login with a nonsense
 address

 ```